turbot/terraform-provider-steampipecloud/docs/resources/organization_workspace_member.md

 Manages the membership of a workspace in an organization.

 This resource allows you to add/remove users from a workspace of your organization.
-When applied, an invitation will be sent to the user to become part of the workspace.
-When destroyed, either the invitation will be cancelled or the user will be removed.
+When applied, the user whose handle is passed will be added to the workspace with the role as specified in the configuration.

 ## Example Usage